spectrocloud/librarium/packages/docs/content/05-workspace.md

 # Workload Visibility

 Workspaces provide a workload browser to view all the workloads such as pods, deployment, jobs, stateful sets, etc., deployed in all the namespaces that are part of the workspace across all the clusters.
 The workload browser aggregates resources across clusters from relevant namespaces and presents them with centralized visibility.

+# Backup and Restore

+A workspace-based backup is similar to a cluster backup, with the additonal coverage of multiple clusters should the workspace include more than one.
+The pre-requisites and detailed instructions to backup and restore clusters is specified on the [Clusters page](/clusters/#manage_clusters)